turingschool/career-development-curriculum-site/module-5/index.md

 Message Lex (@lex) and Allison Reu Singer (@allison_reu_singer) on Slack to let them know!
 The Turing Career Dev Team is happy to help you navigate the offer and negotiations process.
 You can also check out [these resources on negotiations](https://careerdev.turing.edu/resources/negotiations)

-## You can schedule one-on-one coaching sessions with the Module 5 Career Specialist, Lex Stewart (@lex on Slack), using the link in their Slack bio.
+## You can schedule one-on-one coaching sessions with the New Graduate Services Career Specialist, Lex Stewart (@lex on Slack), using the link in their Slack bio.